shopwp/documentation/docs/getting-started/syncing.md

 **Things to check:**

 1. The most common reason for syncing issues are conflicts with other plugins.
 The first thing you should try doing is temporarily deactivating every other plugin and re-syncing.
 If the issue persists, we can rule out any plugin conflicts.
+2. Make sure you have a **valid** SSL certificate on your WordPress site.
+Syncing will not work without one.
-2. Make sure your site is not password protected.
+3. Make sure your site is not password protected.
 Sometimes managed hosts like WP Engine or Flywheel will have this turned on by default.
-3. Make sure your site is not using BasicAuth.
+4. Make sure your site is not using BasicAuth.
 If it is, skip to the [BasicAuth section](/getting-started/syncing#basicauth) below for a workaround.
-4. If you're seeing a "timeout" error message, try adding this to your `wp-config.php` file: `ini_set( 'default_socket_timeout', 300 )`;
+5. If you're seeing a "timeout" error message, try adding this to your `wp-config.php` file: `ini_set( 'default_socket_timeout', 300 )`;
-5. Check your PHP and Apache/Nginx logs for any errors.
+6. Check your PHP and Apache/Nginx logs for any errors.
 If you don't know how to do this, contact your web host and ask them to look on your behalf.
 If you find any errors, [please send them to us by email](mailto:hello@wpshop.io) or in the private Slack channel for further help.
-6. Ask your web host if they have a firewall enabled that restricts numerous third-party API requests during a short period of time.
+7. Ask your web host if they have a firewall enabled that restricts numerous third-party API requests during a short period of time.
 If they do have a firewall, ask them to make an exception for requests sent to ".myshopify.com".
-7. Make sure you have a working SSL certificate on your WordPress site
 8. Ensure you meet the ShopWP [minimum requirements](/getting-started/requirements).

 If none of these steps resolve your syncing issues, [please send us an email](mailto:hello@wpshop.io) and we'll be happy to debug with you.